Hertie-School-Machine-Learning-F2022/hertie-school-machine-learning-f2022.github.io/README.md

 **Date: 30.09.2022**

-Introduce categorical data.
-Pre-processing steps for categorical data (ordinal encoding, one-hot encoding) using a fictional dataset with sex, state and age.
+Pre-processing steps for numerical data (MinMaxScaler, StandardScaler) and categorical data (ordinal encoding, one-hot encoding).
 Begin a pipeline with both numerical and categorical data and apply a logistic regression (Melbourn Housing datset).

 [Lab exercises]()